LeroySBN/leroysbn/README.md

 <div align="center"><p><i>Tech, Risk, Data</i></h1></div> -->
 ## Hello World! 👋

 I'm an indie app developer from Nairobi, Kenya.
-I have a variety of projects here, many of which focus on system design.
+I have a variety of projects here, many of which focus on system design but my main interest lies in ML engineering.

-### My experience
-I have five years of experience with Python, two years with C, and three years with some JavaScript Frameworks.

 I am currently learning Compose Multiplatform.